Implementing fault-tolerant scenarios for NAT VMs

 - Fee for using Network Load Balancer (see Yandex Network Load Balancer pricing).

-- Fee for using public IP addresses and outgoing traffic (see Yandex Virtual Private Cloud pricing).
+- Fee for public IP addresses and outbound traffic (see Yandex Virtual Private Cloud pricing).

 - Fee for using the function (see Yandex Cloud Functions pricing).

-Configure the CLI profile
+Configure your CLI profile

 -